 Discovery also delivered a new crewmember and returned another from a two-month stay aboard the space station.
 First-time space traveler and flight engineer Nicole Scott replaced flight engineer Tim Kopra.

 Many Discovery crewmembers walked around the orbiter about 90 minutes after landing at Edwards as ground crew prepared to move the shuttle down the runway to the Mate/Demate Device at Dryden.
 Sturckow made a few remarks at the runway.

-"The crew of STS-128 Space Shuttle Discovery is very happy to be back on land in California.
+The Crew Transport Vehicle, where astronauts first go after a shuttle landing, is positioned for the Discovery crew to board as the sun sets on the high desert.
+(NASA Photo / Tom Tschida) "The crew of STS-128 Space Shuttle Discovery is very happy to be back on land in California.
 The crew is doing great; you can see them there behind me.
 Tim Kopra unfortunately could not join us on this walk around.
 He is doing some medical science experiments, so he is participating in those right at this time," Sturckow said.